hwelsters/hwelsters/README.md

 ### Hi there 👋
-I'm hwelsters, a game and web developer.
-Here's some information about me!
+I'm hwelsters, a software engineer interested in ML, Web Development and Game Development.

 ### 🔨 Interests:
 - Web development